Jacksonville Jaguars Logo

 Jacksonville Jaguars Logo 2013-present

-In 1995, due to a conflict that arose, the Jacksonville Jaguars chose a new emblem – perhaps slightly less dynamic than the previous one, but just as “dangerous.”
-The snarling jaguar head became the basis of the team image.
-At first, the drawing seemed inaccurate: the artists violated the proportions, making the animal look unrealistic.
-In 2013, the brand name was slightly transformed, and for the better.
-This had little impact on the style but allowed the designers to correct past mistakes and give the jaguar a modern look.
+In 1995, amid the rising conflict, the Jacksonville Jaguars adopted a new emblem, perhaps slightly less dynamic than the previous one but just as “dangerous.”
+The snarling jaguar head became the team’s image base.
+Initially, the drawing seemed inaccurate: the artists violated proportions, making the animal look unrealistic.
+In 2013, the brand’s name was slightly transformed for the better.
+This hardly affected the style but allowed designers to correct past mistakes and give the jaguar a modern look.

-Another design of the logo was created after the new franchise owner, Shahid Khan, initiated the design change.
-They made the jaguar fierce to the utmost for the logo to be original, outstanding, and eye-catching.
-Moreover, the image had to be as realistic as it could be.
-So that’s embodied in the redesigned Jacksonville Jaguars logo.
+Another logo design was created after the franchise’s new owner, Shahid Khan, initiated a design change.
+They made the jaguar ferocious to make the logo original, stand out, and grab attention.
+Additionally, the image was to be as realistic as possible.
+This was embodied in the updated Jacksonville Jaguars logo.

-They made the animal’s head modern and amplified the powerful characteristics of the cat.
-By design, the jaguar’s mouth is open: the predator is roaring.
-His ears don’t resemble a triangle anymore.
-They are naturally pulled back as if a wild cat is listening to the surroundings before attacking.
+They made the animal’s head modern and enhanced the cat’s powerful characteristics.
+Intentionally, the jaguar’s mouth is open; the predator is growling.
+Its ears no longer resemble a triangle.
+They are naturally pulled back, as if the wild cat is listening to its surroundings before attacking.

-Jaguar’s eyes are made much more realistic, his spots are adapted to the animal’s real spottiness, and his lower jaw is dropped more.
-Designers removed the sharp lines from the Jacksonville Jaguars logo; the colors are the same except for teal: the tongue and eyes and nose are now teal.
+The jaguar’s eyes are made much more realistic, spots are adapted to the real animal’s speckles, and the lower jaw is dropped more strongly.
+Designers removed the sharp lines from the Jacksonville Jaguars logo; the colors remained the same, except for teal: the tongue, eyes, and nose are now teal.

 Font and Colors